 When joining two pieces of grass together, cut evenly down the stitch lines on each piece of grass.
 Butt the two pieces together and check the join.
 It is quite possible there is still some trimming to be done.

-Once you are happy the two pieces of grass are butted up exactly, fold both pieces back and lay the joining tape evenly between them.
-Apply the glue to the joining tape and spread with a toothed trowel.
+Once you are happy the two pieces of grass are butted up exactly, fold both pieces back and lay the joining tape (shiny side down) evenly between them.
+Apply the glue evenly to the middle 5 inches of the joining tape and spread with a toothed trowel.
 Carefully fold both pieces back and apply pressure to the join.
 Make sure the glue is not too thick or it will push through the join or the drainage holes.
+Carefully insert 1 screw either side of the join to ensure that the grass remain in place while edges are being trimmed.

 9. Secure edges